ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/memory-management-conflicts.md

 ```

 ### Required changes
 The string group adds a lot of changes to the `compiler.ts` and `lower.ts` which have to do with storing as retrieval of strings.
-A lot of this functionality can be abstracted away as builtins for a specific class type `String`. `Strings` can be stored int memeory similar to how `Lists` are stored, collection of 4 chars or 32-bits could form an i32.
-From this the string object could maintain a property for the length so that they can determine the number of *useful* 8-bit chunks.
-This alternate implementation would have minimal interaction with `compiler.ts` and allows us from having to deal with edge cases specifically for the string type.
+A lot of this functionality can be abstracted away as builtins for a specific class type `String`. `Strings` can be stored in memory similar to how `Lists` are stored, a collection of 4 chars or 32-bits could form an i32.
+From this, the string object could maintain a property for the length so that they can determine the number of *useful* 8-bit chunks.
+This alternate implementation would have minimal interaction with `compiler.ts` and prevent us from having to deal with edge cases specifically for the string type.